OniAkuma96/book_bin/README.md

         4. As a registered user, I want to write a review of a book I have recently read.

-        5. As a registered user, I want to make a reading list of the books I want to read next.

-        6. As a registered user, I want to sign up for the subscription service.

 - ### Design

     - The color scheme for the site will be white and maroon.